louib/linux/Documentation/devicetree/usage-model.rst

 	compatible = "ti,omap3-beagleboard-xm", "ti,omap3450", "ti,omap3";

-Where "ti,omap3-beagleboard-xm" specifies the exact model, it also claims that it compatible with the OMAP 3450 SoC, and the omap3 family of SoCs in general.
+Where "ti,omap3-beagleboard-xm" specifies the exact model, it also claims that it is compatible with the OMAP 3450 SoC, and the omap3 family of SoCs in general.
 You'll notice that the list is sorted from most specific (exact board) to least specific (SoC family).